Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 <img src="static/images/lighthouse-discography.png">

 * Low 'Best Practices" due to external links ('might not be safe') for the user to be able to purchase a certain discography.
-As a frequent user of the 3rd party site that the buttons are linked to, I can confrirm it is safe.
+As a frequent user of the third party site that the buttons are linked to, I can confirm it is safe.
-*Images saved in a 'JPG' or 'PNG' tis slightly decreases download time.
-It is recomended that Image files are formated in JPEG 2000 and JPEG XR due to there supirer compression rate.
-On personal testing of the page I found as a testing user I did not bump in to any problems due to this or effecting the performance.
+*Images saved in 'JPG' or 'PNG' increase download time.
+It is recommended that image files are formatted in 'JPEG 2000' and 'JPEG XR' due to advanced compression rate.
+On personal testing of the page, I did not encounter any problems due to this.
+The performance was not affected.

 ## About Page